AngleProtocol/merkl-docs/mechanisms/hooks/README.md

 }
 ````

 **Winners**
-The selected numbers correspond to different "ranges" in the list of participants (based on their amount or score).
+The selected numbers correspond to different **"ranges"** in the list of participants (based on their amount or score).
 The system picks winners by matching these random numbers with ranges of amounts that participants have.
-Winners are picked by sorting all the participants by address.
+Winners are picked by sorting all the participants by their address.

+In the case of a **snapshot** or **airdrop**, obtaining the list of addresses is straightforward because the participants are known ahead of time.
+This list typically includes all the addresses that are eligible for the snapshot or airdrop, and they are usually collected from a specific event or condition.

+For **more complex campaigns**, where winners are determined through specific criteria or weighted selections, one approach is to run a campaign with the **exact same parameters** but **without the raffle hook**.

+The key idea is:
+- You run this simplified version of the campaign **with a smaller amount** (i.e., a lower prize or allocation) and **without the raffle hook**.
+- This will **generate the list of users** that Merkl identifies as eligible or **potential winners**.
+- You can use this list to generate the list of users.

+In essence, the result of this campaign (without the raffle hook) gives you the list of users who met the conditions set by the campaign.
+These users are then the ones Merkl considers for potential winning when the raffle hook is applied.

 ### How the Winner is Selected: Example with 5 Users, 5 Weights, and One Number Picked